nicsig/config/.local/share/applications/README.md

 # What should I do after writing a desktop file?

-Pass it to `$ desktop-file-validate` to check whether it contains errors.
+Pass it to `desktop-file-validate(1)` to check whether it contains errors.

     $ desktop-file-validate mypgm.desktop